data-djinn/second_cerebrum/Algorithms.md

 >
 > There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the `next` pointer.

-- a cyce is a group of nodes forming a circle
+- a cycle is a group of nodes forming a circle
 	- traversal never ends as it moves around that circle infinitely
 - best approach is to use a fast & slow pointer
 	- imagine a straight racetrack